KannonZenetism/zenetism-field-physics/the-zenetist-canon/axioms/axiom-of-co-arising-inversion.md

 ## Scope and Boundary

-The axiom holds throughout the manifest lattice within hypostatic emanation.
-It does not extend to Zenon, which is trans-structural and beyond polarity: at Zenon, centropic and inverse stand in no opposition, because the bifurcal condition by which opposition becomes conceivable does not there obtain.
-Co-arising is therefore a law of the emanated field, not of the ground beyond it.
+The axiom holds throughout the hypostatic arc, where the centropic-entropic polarity obtains.
+It does not extend to the pre-hypostatic requisites.
+At L₀, Aion and Khaon hold the Bifurcal Coherence stratum — the unpolarized proto-aware root-field from which the first hypostatic poles emerge — and so carry no centropy, entropy, or polarity inversion to co-arise.
+Zenon (Supra-L₀) is trans-structural and beyond polarity: at Zenon, centropic and inverse stand in no opposition, because the bifurcal condition by which opposition becomes conceivable does not there obtain.
+Co-arising is therefore a law of the emanated field, neither of the bifurcal root nor of the ground beyond it.

 ## Relation to Other Principles